humanityshallprevail/FastAPI_Project/README.md

 ## Running the Tests

-The tests are run in a container which is started by the command `podman-compose up`.
-This means that no additional steps are necessary to run the tests - they will automatically be run when the application is started.
+The tests are run in a container which is started by the command `podman-compose run test pytest`.

-## Test Start Time

-Our tests are configured to start 30 seconds after the application is up and running.
-This delay is to allow sufficient time for the application and database to fully initialize and be ready to accept connections and requests.

-This is achieved by using the command `sleep 30 && pytest` in our Docker Compose file for the `test` service.

 ## Test Output